spark-mv/cdn/stats_install.md

 - Is seeking smooth and reliable?
 - And many other metrics...

 Curious?
-Login to the demo account:
+Login to the demo account for live data:

 ```
 http://bit.ly/HolaCDNPortalDemo